sle118/LORA_Sensor/README.md

-receiver side is adafruit Adafruit Feather 32u4 RFM95 LoRa Radio- 868 or 915 MHz combined to Adafruit Feather HUZZAH with ESP8266 - Loose Headers both board is stacked whit GND and USB pin connected togeter TX pin of Feather 32u4 go to RX pin of Feather HUZZAH
+receiver side is adafruit Adafruit Feather 32u4 RFM95 LoRa Radio- 868 or 915 MHz combined to Adafruit Feather HUZZAH with ESP8266 both board is stacked whit GND and USB pin connected togeter TX pin of Feather 32u4 go to RX pin of Feather HUZZAH